Carolean Death March: Departure to Sweden

-The storm
+Storm

 That afternoon a violent northwesterly blizzard struck, with its strong wind swirling up the light snow.
 The resulting poor visibility and biting cold forced Armfeldt to encamp on the northern mountainside of Øyfjellet by the lake Essand.
-In desperate efforts to keep warm, the soldiers set fire to dwarf birch, heather, their own rifle butts and sleds, but to little effect.
+In desperate efforts to keep warm, the soldiers set fire to dwarf birch, heather, their own musket butts and sleds, but to little effect.
 An estimated 200 men froze to death this first night.